Status of this Document

 2. Architecture

-This specification is based on the Activity Streams 2.0 specification.
-Changes in entity metadata over time are communicated from providers to consumers via Entity Change Activities that describe a change to an entity.
-These are collected together in Change Set documents that are organized as shown in the diagram below.
+This specification provides an API via which Entity Metadata Providers can publish information about changes in entity metadata, which Entity Metadata Consumers can follow.
+Changes in entity metadata over time are communicated from providers to consumers via Entity Change Activities.
+These are collected together in Change Set documents that are organized under an Entry Point as shown in the diagram below.

 Entity Metadata Management API Architecture representing changes using Activity Streams